Does CBD Show Up on a Drug Test?

 How is CBD Different from Marijuana?

-Keep in mind, there is no guarantee CBD-containing products are safe to use.
+Keep in mind, there is no guarantee CBD-containing products are safe to use except for its FDA-approved uses.
 But there are many concerns associated with marijuana use that are not an issue with CBD.

 How Long Does CBD Stay in Your System?

 The half-life of CBD varies from 18 to 32 hours.
 It generally stays in your body for up 2 to 5 days.
 However, the length of time CBD remains in a user’s system varies based on the person, how much they use, and how it’s ingested.